Available Methods

 Returns TRUE if all cells within the cell range are empty, otherwise returns FALSE.

-Numerical cells are considered empty only when their value is zero, while other cells are considered empty only when their value is an empty string.
+Numeric cells are considered empty only when the value is zero, and non-numeric cells are considered empty only when the value is an empty string.

 is_protected

-Returns TRUE if all cells within the cell range are non-editable, otherwise returns FALSE.
+Returns TRUE if all cells within the cell range are not editable, otherwise returns FALSE.

 is_open

-Returns TRUE if all cells within the cell range are in an open period, otherwise returns FALSE.
+Returns TRUE if the period is open for all cells within the cell range, otherwise returns FALSE.

 value

-Returns the value of the top-left cell in the cell range.
-If the value is numerical, it is returned with a sign as debit+, increase+.
-Be aware that the displayed text value and the sign may differ.
+Returns the value of the top-left cell within the cell range.
+If the value is numeric, the signed value is returned as Debit+ and Increase+.
+Please note that the sign may differ from the displayed text value.

 text